-Commercial groups such as "for profit" camps, outfitters, tour groups and any operation providing goods, activities, or service to the general public within the park and which is undertaken for or results in compensation, monetary gain, benefit or profit to an individual, organization or corporation must obtain a Commercial Use Authorization (CUA).
-CUA's are issued only to those commercial activities that support or compliment the park's mission and goals.
-There is a $200 annual fee required for a CUA.
+For-profit groups such as camps, outfitters, tour groups, and any operation providing goods, activities, or service to the general public within the park and which is undertaken for or results in compensation, monetary gain, benefit or profit to an individual, organization, or corporation must obtain a Commercial Use Authorization.
+For a CUA, there is a $200 non-refundable application fee.
+CUA liability insurance is required.

-All commercial filming or still photography requires a permit.
+All commercial filming or commercial still photography requires a permit and associated fees.
 Commercial filming is defined as digital or film recording of a visual image or sound recording by a person, business, or other entity for a market audience, such as for a documentary, television or feature film, advertisement, or similar project.
 It does not include news coverage or visitor use.
-For additional information or to apply for a permit for Commercial Filming and Still Photography, click here.